-Commercial mortgages credit risk is controlled by the Lending Policy Statement in a similar manner as for residential mortgages, although the Society's specialist commercial lending managers produce detailed appraisals of each application, and all applications are considered by at least two members of the Commercial Mortgages Credit Committee.
+Commercial mortgages credit risk is controlled by the Lending Policy Statement in a similar manner as for residential mortgages, although the Society's specialist commercial lending managers produce detailed appraisals of each application, and all applications are considered by members of the Commercial Mortgages Credit Committee.
+Holiday let lending and buy to let lending, which are classed for reporting purposes as residential lending, are handled in the vast majority of cases by the team of experienced lending managers within the Cumberland Business Department.